-Like most industries today, Consumer Finance Services businesses are significantly impacted by the novel coronavirus (COVID-19).
-In response, Troutman Pepper has developed a dedicated COVID-19 Resource Center to guide clients through this unprecedented global health challenge.
+Like most industries today, Consumer Finance Services businesses are being significantly impacted by the novel coronavirus (COVID-19).
+In response, Troutman Pepper developed a dedicated COVID-19 Resource Center to guide clients through this unprecedented global health challenge.
 We regularly update this site with COVID-19 news and developments, recommendations from leading health organizations, and tools that businesses can use free of charge.

 Join us on Tuesday, September 29 as a panel of Troutman Pepper litigators examine recent developments in class action litigation and provide insights on what the future holds.
 The panel will dive into the major decisions rendered this past year and explore ways for class action practitioners and in-house counsel to effectively and efficiently manage class actions.
 Please click here to register.

 To help you keep abreast of relevant activities, below find a breakdown of some of the largest federal and state COVID-19 driven events to impact the Consumer Finance Services industry this past week:

 - On September 25, the U.S. Department of Labor updated its Frequently Asked Questions document on the Families First Coronavirus Relief Act (FFCRA).
 The FFCRA requires certain employers to provide their employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
 For more information, click here.

 - On September 25, the Financial Stability Oversight Council (Council) voted unanimously to approve a statement summarizing its review of the secondary mortgage market.
 The Council’s review focused particularly on the activities of Fannie Mae and Freddie Mac.
 In conducting the review, the Council applied the framework for an activities-based approach described in the interpretive guidance on nonbank financial company determinations issued by the Council in December 2019.
 For more information, click here.